 When the Spanish held sway over the region, the main coins used for trade were the “pieces of eight” we commonly associate with tales of pirates sailing the east under the insignia of the skull-and-crossbones.
 The coins had jagged edges, and the word for jagged in Malay was “ringgit.”
 The term soon lost its original meaning, and ringgit has since been used exclusively as a word for currency.

 A Brief History Of Malay Ringgit

-Throughout history, the currency has always been the main form of trade.
-It is also a way for people to send and receive goods and services.
+Throughout history, currency has always been the main form of trade.
+It is also a way to send and receive goods and services.
 As a result, the currency has changed in response to the needs of society.
 The first set of banknotes in Southeast Asia was issued in 1826. and were circulated in the form of paper bills.

 After World War 2, Britain wanted to establish a new currency to replace their declining pound Sterling, and they chose the Malayan dollar, which was pegged to Sterling at par.

 Jump forward to June 12, 1967, and the replacement of the Malaya and British Borneo dollar with the much more named Malaysian dollar.
 As with many countries gaining independence, and taking control of their currency, one of the first things Malaysia did was to establish a central bank.
 The Central Bank of Malaysia decided to keep many of the attributes of the former currency, such as the color schemes on the notes and the denominations.